Map on an App anyone?

 - Organisers can start to think big.
 The App can support zoomable maps that represent 20 square kilometres.

 So give it a go everyone.
 We currently have two Parks with MapTiler maps: Heaton Park in North Manchester and Wythenshawe Park in the South.
-The “MapTiler GPS MBTiles Viewer” App costs less than £1.50 whether for Android or Apple smartphones or tablets – further details on how to install the map can be found at MapTiler_for_Android and MapTiler_for_Apple.
+The “MapTiler GeoEditor” App costs less than £1.50 whether for Android or Apple smartphones or tablets – further details on how to install the map can be found at MapTiler_for_Android and MapTiler_for_Apple.
 To get an existing MapTiler map simply use the map order form, or to tell us you’d like another park to be made available, Contact us.

 HippsomApp (GPS Orienteering) is a low-cost (about £4) app which runs on Android devices, and uses GPS to know where you are.
 Here’s the HippsomApp web site.
 You need to obtain two files – a map image and a file of courses and controls with their GPS coordinates – which GMOA can supply on request.
 Then, you choose a course to go round, and locate the Start.
 Your phone will Beep when you are close enough, and show that you’ve visited the Start and the next control should be X (say).
 When you get close enough to X, your phone will Beep again and show the next control should be Y (say).
 When you return to the Start, your phone will record that you have completed the course, and show you the times you’ve taken to find each of the controls.
 Clearly, how well this all works depends on the accuracy of the map and the accuracy with which its GPS coordinates have been established.
 An initial experiment at Clifton Country Park proved very successful, so it is certainly worth trying if you fancy the idea.
+Longford Park is all set up too.